 Why is Development Such a Big Part of Navision 3.00 and Dynamics 365 Business Central?

-Since the early days of Navision 3.00 to how we work today in Dynamics 365 Business Central, custom development has always played a significant part even though the platform has evolved.
+From the early days of Navision 3.00 to how we work today in Dynamics 365 Business Central, custom development has always played a significant part in the evolution of Dynamics 365.

 In Navision 3.00, it was possible to jump between writing code and looking at the interface as everything was in the same executable.
 For example, if you were customizing financials in the classic client, you would have done the development in the client that ran the program as it was all integrated.
 The fact that you could make a change in the client, and within ten seconds everyone could see it in the interface, was unheard of in 1990!